 How do you spend your weekends?

 I usually spend time with my friends on weekends.
-We indulge ourselves in various outdoor activities during summers, but we do more indoor activities during winters.
+We indulge ourselves in various outdoor activities during the summers, but we do more indoor activities during winter.
 We also watch movies, visit museums, and go sightseeing.

 Do you listen to music?